 At this point, it is worth mentioning - no, emphasizing - that I am not a computer scientist.
 I am actually bordering on being computer illiterate.

 Back in the day I used to deliver a talk called 'is that the on switch?' to stress that although I was introduced on to the stage as 'an Internet expert',

 I knew nothing about how computers work.
-Since 1996 to whenever my last class/presentation/talk was I have made the point that I know how to use
+Since 1996 to whenever my last class/presentation/talk was, I have made the point that I know how to use

 the Internet/digital technology for business and marketing purposes - not how write the coding to make the software work.
-My analogy has always been

-on moving goods from one place to another.
+impacts the movement of goods from one place to another.

 For more on my issues with computer scientists [I use the term techies], take a glance at my musing

-what is it with me and IT? and another issue closely related to it ... we have a problem with
+what is it with me and IT? and another issue closely related to it ... that we have a problem with

 non-marketers in digital marketing.